 Orion addresses all of these technology gaps, providing clinical researchers with exactly the analysis tools they need.
 Being device-independent, Orion processes data from all the main OCT vendors, paving the way for multi-center trials involving biomarkers used in the detection and management of both ocular and neurological diseases.
 More details can be found on our Orion™ product page, here.

 iNebula is a truly vendor neutral archive (VNA), the first of its kind for OCT data.
-This cloud-based system scales to your needs and is designed for deployment in environments where HIPAA compliance is incorporated in respective business or care delivery processes.
-It is ideal for storing and reading ophthalmic data, in particular OCT images, from any source and anywhere.
-Currently, it fits an extremely important research role in managing data that could,used for clinical research and in clinical trials.
+This cloud-based system scales to your needs and is ideal for storing and reading ophthalmic data, in particular OCT images, from any source and anywhere.
+Currently, it fits an extremely important research role in managing data that could be used for clinical research and in clinical trials.
+Its built in and customizable electronic case report forms (eCRFs) are part of our 21 CFR Part 11 compliance that touches all aspects of iNebula’s electronic record keeping.
 More details can be found on our iNebula product page, here.

 The InSight application is software developed for use with Phoenix Research Labs (PRL) Image-Guided Tomography OCT systems.
 It is solely for the analysis of retinal OCT images taken for animal studies.
 These images are 2-d slices, or tomograms, through a retinal volume of interest.
 Being made up of differing neuronal layers, the core aspect of the analysis is retinal layer thickness measurements.
 With this in mind, the InSight software allows the user to: